Jurong Group Representation Constituency: 2015 general election

 During the 2015 general election, Jurong GRC lost its Bukit Batok division, which became Bukit Batok SMC; in return, it absorbed the Clementi division of West Coast GRC, maintaining its five seats.
 Led by Tharman Shanmugaratnam, the PAP defeated Singaporeans First (SingFirst) with 79.29% of the vote.

 2020 general election

 During the 2020 general election, Desmond Lee and Ang Wei Neng, both incumbents for Jurong GRC, were redeployed to West Coast GRC.
 Xie Yao Quan was nominated as a PAP candidate for the former constituency, replacing Ivan Lim, a general manager at Keppel, who had withdrawn 3 days after his electoral introduction.
 Lim had been accused online of past arrogance and elitism, as well as involvement in Keppel's then-active bribery case in Brazil.
-Led again by Tharman, the PAP team for Jurong GRC defeated Red Dot United (RDU), a party formed three weeks before the election, with 74.61% of the vote.
+The PAP team included former fighter pilot Shawn Huang.
+Led again by Tharman, the PAP team for Jurong GRC defeated Red Dot United (RDU), with 74.61% of the vote.